-Advertising your company via content marketing, podcasts, video, eBooks, email broadcast, SEO, Social Marketing, etc., rather than paid advertising.
+Marketing your company by creating thought leadership in your industry via content, podcasts, video, eBooks, email broadcast, SEO, social marketing, etc., rather than through paid advertising.

 A type of social media marketing that utilizes endorsements and product or service posts from influencers.
-Influencers are people who have at least 10K followers who are viewed as experts in their niche.
+Influencers are people who have at least 10K followers and are viewed as experts in their niche.

 A type of content that is visual in nature, making complex information easy to understand and digest.

 Efforts to offer a marketing plan to individuals and executives within your own firm to gain their approval and/or support.

 A specific word or phrase that describes the content of a webpage.